karakum-team/karakum/docs/blogposts/Representation.md

 * Existing libraries are being developed, when you convert some library, you need to stay in tune with releases of that library and actualize your declaration according to changes there.

-That is why we decided to create some tool to make the development and maintenance of kotlin-wrappers simpler.
+That is why we decided to create some tool to make the development and maintenance of Kotlin Wrappers simpler.

 ## Comparison with existing solutions